 Are you targeting the general public, or are you targeting businesses?
 Are you selling a product or a service?
 These are all questions you need to answer before picking your digital marketing platform.

 Monitor and adapt your digital marketing strategy

-Planning and strategising isn’t where the determined success of your campaign ends.
-It is just as important to make sure that you are regularly monitoring how your campaign is performing in terms of traffic, budget spend and other relevant metrics.
+Planning and strategising aren’t where the determined success of your campaign ends.
+It is just as important to make sure that you are regularly monitoring how your campaign is performing in terms of traffic, budget spending and other relevant metrics.
 You need to be A/B testing different content, adjusting audiences and reporting weekly on the results so that you can optimise your campaign for the best possible results.